[sdm_download id=”1844″ fancy=”0″ button_text=”Download pdf”]

 Alpha- and Beta-voltaics

-Alpha- and beta-voltaic power conversion systems use a secondary material to absorb the energetic particles and re-emit the energy through luminescence.
-These photons can then be absorbed via photovoltaic cells.
-Methods for retrieving electrical energy out of radioactive sources include beta-voltaic, alpha-voltaic, thermophotovoltaic, piezoelectric and mechanical conversions.
+Alpha- and beta-voltaic power conversion systems use a secondary material to absorb the energetic particles and re-emit them via luminescence.
+These photons can then be absorbed by photovoltaic cells.
+Methods for retrieving electrical energy from radioactive sources include beta-voltaic, alpha-voltaic, thermophotovoltaic, piezoelectric and mechanical conversions.
 This technology is currently in the testing/research phase.

 Driven largely by weight and size limitations, small spacecraft are using advanced power generation and storage technology such as >29% efficient solar cells and lithium-ion batteries.
-The higher risk tolerance of the small spacecraft community has allowed both the early adoption of technologies like flat lithium-polymer cells as well as commercial-off-the-shelf products not specifically designed for spaceflight.
-This dramatically reduces cost and increases flexibility of mission design.
+The higher risk tolerance of the small spacecraft community has allowed both the early adoption of technologies like flat lithium-polymer cells as well as COTS products not specifically designed for spaceflight.
+This can dramatically reduce cost and increase mission-design flexibility.
 In this way, power subsystems are benefiting from the current trend of miniaturization in the commercial electronics market as well as from improvements in photovoltaic and battery technology.